rosschapman/internetross/_posts/2013-12-22-that-time-i-shortcut-jquery.markdown

 categories: jekyll update
 ---

-Recently I had one of those moments where I tried to do something fancy with jQuery for a file uploader, to which IE8 sneered in defiance, turned up [Blame It](http://www.youtube.com/watch?v=rfjtpp90lu8), and started sobbing again about Michael Jackson.
-Ultimately I found an acceptable <a class="term-name" href="/glossary#back-compat">back-compat</a> solution that was functional and readable, and used a simple counter rather than jQuery's Deferred Object.
+Recently I had one of those moments where I tried to do something fancy with jQuery while working on a file uploader, to which IE8 sneered in defiance, turned up [Blame It](http://www.youtube.com/watch?v=rfjtpp90lu8), and started sobbing again about Michael Jackson.
+Ultimately I found an acceptable backwards compatible solution that was functional and readable, and used a simple counter rather than jQuery's Deferred Object.

 The file uploader I was designing allowed users to upload multiple files.
 Now, a normal UI/code flow for this is fairly straightforward: